-(A) the amount required in any year to pay; (i) debt service and other periodic costs (including deposits to any sinking funds) on the Bonds to be paid from the Charge collected in such year, (ii) Administrative Expenses to be incurred in the year or incurred in any previous year and not paid by the Authority, (iii) any amount required to replenish any reserve fund established in association with the Bonds, (iv) an amount equal to the estimated delinquencies expected in payment of the Charges, and (v) the costs of remarketing, credit enhancement, bond insurance, and liquidity facility fees (including such fees for instruments that serve as the basis of a reserve fund related to any indebtedness in lieu of cash), less (B) (i) any credits available pursuant to the Trust Agreement, such as capitalized interest and investment earnings on any account balances, and (ii) any other revenues available to apply to the Annual Revenue Requirement.
+(A) the amount required in any year to pay: (i) debt service and other periodic costs (including deposits to any sinking funds) on the Bonds to be paid from the Charge collected in such year, (ii) administrative expenses to be incurred in the year or incurred in any previous year and not paid by the Authority, (iii) any amount required to replenish any reserve fund established in association with the Bonds, (iv) an amount equal to the estimated delinquencies expected in payment of the Charges, and (v) the costs of remarketing, credit enhancement, bond insurance, and liquidity facility fees (including such fees for instruments that serve as the basis of a reserve fund related to any indebtedness in lieu of cash), less (B) (i) any credits available pursuant to the Trust Agreement, such as capitalized interest and investment earning on any account balances, and (ii) any other revenues available to apply to the annual revenue requirement.

-Community development charges are to be imposed proportionately on each parcel of chargeable property in an amount up to the maximum charge for such chargeable parcel to the extent necessary to fund the annual revenue requirement.
-For the fiscal years ended December 31, 2006 and 2005, the annual revenue requirement was equal to zero.
-Accordingly, no community development charges were collected during these periods.
+Community Development Charges are to be imposed proportionately on each parcel of chargeable property in an amount up to the maximum charge for such chargeable parcel to the extent necessary to fund the annual revenue requirement.
+For the fiscal years ended December 31, 2008 and 2007, the annual revenue requirements were \$1,090,000 and \$1,080,000, respectively.
+Charges totaling \$1,066,530 and \$1,077,408 were collected in 2008 and 2007, respectively.

-NOTE 5 - RECEIVABLES
+NOTE 5-RECEIVABLES

-Receivables at December 31, 2006 consisted of community development charges.
+Receivables at December 31, 2008 and 2007 consisted of interest on investments and Community Development Charges.
 All receivables are considered collectible in full within one year.